dj1411/HabitChart/platforms/browser/www/quality/testcases.md

 - upon closing and opening the app, the deleted habit should not re-appear

 # update habit
 - textbox should be prefilled.
-Update button should be visible.
+- 'Update' button should be visible instead of 'Add'.
 - clicking cancel should go to main page
 - clicking update, habit name should change
 - all checkboxes should have the previous values